moemen95/Pytorch-Project-Template/tutorials/mnist_tutorial.md

 # Mnist Tutorial
-This is detailed tutorial on how to adapt your pytorch project into our project structure.
+This is detailed tutorial on how to adapt your Pytorch code into our project structure.

 We will walk through a Pytorch [basic model on Mnist](https://github.com/pytorch/examples/blob/master/mnist/main.py) and transform it into our template format.